ojitha/ojitha.github.io/_posts/2024-05-11-ELSER_intro.md

 5. Reindex process to create embeddings
 6. Ready to do semantic search using text expansion queries

-I created this blog post on docker to demonstrate Linux-optimised ELSER v2 use.
+I created this blog post on docker to demonstrate Linux-optimised ELSER v2.
 The Elasticsearch version I used is 8.11.1.

 <!--more-->